sebsheep/react-the-safe-way/08-routing/README.md

 > documentation.
 >
 > That said, be precautionous, as this lib heavily uses impures functions
-> which can lead to hard to catch errors if not handled properly.
+> which can lead to hard-to-catch-errors if not handled properly.
 Always
 > balance shiny features (like e.g. caching) with potential uncaught bugs
 > due to using impure code.
 >